natgo/wt-wiki-scraper/wikitext-transpiled/ground/Turm%20III.md

 '''Pros:'''

-* Huge first stage ammo rack
+* First stage ammo rack houses all of the ammo
 * Has a fast autoloader for the main armament
 * Has an autocannon for coaxial weapon that can defeat even some MBTs through the side armour
-* Extremely good mobility, can easily get up to 66 kilometres per hour in RB
 * Two-axis stabilizer, unlike its equivalent counterpart, the [[Leopard I]]
 * Weak armour can cause some shells to over-penetrate and do almost nothing
 * Familiar Leopard 1 chassis